 Best For: Photography

 The Fimmvörduháls trail is one of the most famous and arguably one of the most beautiful hikes in Iceland.
-Tucked between the Eyjafjallajökull and Mýrdalsjökull glaciers in the south of Iceland, the trail is perfect for those wanting to explore Iceland and all of its natural beauty on foot.
+Tucked between the Eyjafjallajökull and Mýrdalsjökull glaciers in the south of Iceland, the hiking trail is perfect for those wanting to explore Iceland and all of its natural beauty on foot.
 The route starts at the Skógafoss waterfall and follows you along the Skógá river, which is also perfect for refilling your water bottle with fresh mountain water.
 Although the trek can be done in 1 long day, it is also recommended to pace it out over 2 days so you can truly experience the spectacular volcanic scenery.

-If you are staying overnight, there is a hut on the trail you can use, perfect for an evening spent in nature.
+If you are staying overnight, there is a hut on the hiking trail you can use, perfect for an evening spent in nature.

 Trail Length: 86km